 Shortly thereafter, Huw was also asked to begin teaching for the workshop program he had come through, and has since become a skilled and sensitive teacher of improv theater for both the weekly and intensive workshops of the In the Moment program.

-In 2016 he began curating Intangible Tightrope, an event which combines sets of unique music and theatre for shows with a unique and personal atmosphere.
+In 2016 she began curating Intangible Tightrope, an event which combines sets of original music and theatre for shows with a unique and personal atmosphere.

 Many of the picture here are by writer and photographer John LaTorre: